The new Istanbul Airport opens for business

 Istanbul is a major hub for transit flights, attracting lucrative transfer traffic this year from major airports in the Gulf as Turkey recovers from security worries, according to the travel data analysis company Forward Keys.

-Airport construction and design, Airport development, Airside operations, Capacity, Communication Technology, Information technology (IT), Maintenance, New technologies, Passenger experience & seamless travel, Passenger volumes, Revenues, Safety, Terminal operations
+Aeronautical revenue, Airport construction and design, Airport development, Airside operations, Capacity, Communication Technology, Information technology (IT), Maintenance, New technologies, Non-aeronautical revenue, Passenger experience and seamless travel, Passenger volumes, Safety, Terminal operations